 Her short, Kimi Kabuki, received a DGA Student Film Award, the Panavision New Filmmakers Award and an Austin Film Festival Jury Award.

-Yoko’s feature film project The Religion of Girlfriends, was accepted into the Women In Film/Sundance Institute Financing Intensive and was rated in the top 10% at the Nicholl's Academy Screenwriting Competition.
+Yoko’s feature film project The Religion of Girlfriends, was accepted into the WIF/Sundance Institute Financing Intensive and was rated in the top 10% at the Nicholl's Academy Screenwriting Competition.
 She was a semi-finalist for the HBO Access Directing Fellowship and a finalist for the FOX Writing Program.

 As a producer she's created numerous music videos and short films and also associate produced the Katie Couric documentary Fed Up which premiered at Sundance 2014 as well as the Silverdocs 2012 Best Feature winning documentary Only The Young.

-Yoko has a BFA in Film/Video from CALARTS and an MFA in Film Directing from AFI.
+Yoko has a BFA in Film/Video from CALARTS and an MFA in Film Directing from the American Film Institute.

 When not working in media arts Yoko dabbles in fire dancing, aerial arts and would love to learn how to do a backflip.